computerender/computerender-python/README.md

 with open("cow.jpg", "rb") as in_f:
     img_bytes = asyncio.run(
         cr.generate(
-            "van gough painting of a cow wearing sunglasses", img=in_f.read()
+            "van gogh painting of a cow wearing sunglasses", img=in_f.read()
         )
     )